 Pricing Strategy

 Pricing strategy is a high priority for almost all businesses.
-For the “perfect” strategy, they need to focus on revenue management and price optimization.
+For the "perfect" strategy, they need to focus on revenue management and price optimization.
 As a tactic, obviously, dynamic pricing models will work only when retailers have loads of data.
-After all, dynamic pricing uses data to absorb and act upon the factors changing market conditions, thereby maximizing revenue opportunity.
+After all, dynamic pricing uses data to absorb and act on factors that change market conditions, thereby maximizing revenue opportunity.

-But in doing this, businesses have to walk a tightrope – between competing and retaining customer trust but at the same time protecting margins.
+But in doing so, businesses have to walk a tightrope between competing and retaining customer trust, while protecting margins.
 It is a scientific gamble, which is paying off for retailers like Amazon.

-From the time dynamic pricing was born, data analysts deployed rule-based models.
-The latter runs on rules represented in the form of “if-then” statements.
+Since dynamic pricing was born, data analysts have deployed rule-based models.
+The latter runs on rules expressed as "if-then" statements.
 Then, when the inference engine detects a pattern in data, it defines a relationship between rules and known facts.
 After that, the right rule is executed, and the software acts accordingly.
 Clearly, rule-based software runs on a built-in knowledge bank to respond.

 Machine Learning in Dynamic Pricing

 Rule-based software has limitations.
-One of them is that it cannot handle extremely large volumes of data.
+One of them is that it cannot handle vast volumes of data.
 This is where machine learning (ML) comes in.
 It helps retailers to build more compound strategies.
 ML techniques can be used in many ways to optimize prices.